platformer/ML/README.md

 This is a set of R notebooks that explore the use of SVM and ensemble methods.
 The first uses SVM with different kernels to perform regression.
 The second does the same with a classification problem.
 The third notebook uses three different ensemble methods - random forest, XGBoost, and Adaboost - to perform classification.

 You can see the regression notebook [here](https://github.com/platformer/ML/blob/main/HW5/Regression.Rmd).

-You can see a pdf of the above notebook [here](https://github.com/platformer/ML/blob/main/HW5/Regression.pdf).
+You can see a pdf of this notebook [here](https://github.com/platformer/ML/blob/main/HW5/Regression.pdf).

 You can see the classification notebook [here](https://github.com/platformer/ML/blob/main/HW5/Classification.Rmd).

-You can see a pdf of the above notebook [here](https://github.com/platformer/ML/blob/main/HW5/Classification.pdf).
+You can see a pdf of this notebook [here](https://github.com/platformer/ML/blob/main/HW5/Classification.pdf).

 You can see the ensemble notebook [here](https://github.com/platformer/ML/blob/main/HW5/Ensemble.Rmd).

-You can see a pdf of the above notebook [here](https://github.com/platformer/ML/blob/main/HW5/Ensemble.pdf).
+You can see a pdf of this notebook [here](https://github.com/platformer/ML/blob/main/HW5/Ensemble.pdf).

 You can see the datasets [here](https://github.com/platformer/ML/blob/main/HW5/data).